 Antidepressants and Blood-Brain Barrier

 Depression is a common and disabling mental disorder.
-Epidemiological studies estimate that roughly 7% of the adult population in Europe and the USA experiences a major depressive disorder (MDD) per annum.
-Projections of the WHO (World Health Organization) suggest that by 2030, unipolar depression will be the leading cause of burden of disease in high-income countries and rank second worldwide.
+Epidemiological studies estimate that approximately 7% of the adult population in Europe and the United States experience major depressive disorder (MDD) per year.
+World Health Organization (WHO) projections suggest that by 2030, unipolar depression will be the leading cause of disease burden in high-income countries and will rank second globally.

 In addition to the depressive disorder that must be treated, nonresponse to the first prescribed antidepressant is a frequent clinical problem.
 Although antidepressant resistance is a complex phenomenon involving many factors (e.g., comorbid anxiety disorders, personality features), individual differences in treatment response are assumed to arise in part from variants in genes controlling pharmacokinetic (absorption, distribution, metabolism, excretion of drugs) and pharmacodynamic processes.
 Numerous single genes have been reported to be associated with antidepressant response since the beginnings of pharmacogenetics in the early 1990s.
 One important pharmacokinetic candidate gene for antidepressant action is ABCB1 (multidrug resistance gene) encoding the drug transporter P-glycoprotein (P-gp).
 Due to its function as a transporter in the blood–brain barrier (BBB), it is also an interesting candidate for response to CNS drugs such as antidepressants.